KellyCHI22/JavaScript30/13-Slide-in-on-Scroll/README.md

     });
 });
 ```
-After declaring the observer, we can select all the elements that have the `slide-in` class.
-Then, make all those elements being watched by the observer by using the method `observe()`.
+After declaring the observer, we select all the elements that have the `slide-in` class with `document.querySelectorAll()`.
+Then, we can make the observer watching all those elements by using the method `observe()`.

 ```javascript
 const slideInImages = document.querySelectorAll('.slide-in');